Mickey Thompson hired sports car star Dave MacDonald to run one of his radical new low-slung racers in the '64 Indy 500.

 In this photo of Gregory's 84 car you get a good look at the rubber gas bladder Mickey put in his Indy cars.
 Photo The Henry Ford.

-Days later an angry Thompson responds to Gregory's criticism about trapped air by ordering the crew to grab a hacksaw and cut channels
+Thompson responds to Gregory's criticism about trapped air by instructin Peter Bryant to grab a hacksaw and cut channels in MacDonald's

-Mickey sent Dave back out on the track with the fender channels and Dave promptly clocked his fastest laps of the month - A 155 mph
+Mickey sent Dave back to the track with the fender channels and Dave promptly clocked his fastest laps of the month - a four lap average

-Dave settles into the Ford Allstate Special.
+The moment of truth has arrived and Dave settles into the Ford Allstate Special before his qualifying attempt.
 Photo The Henry Ford

-Broadcaster Chris Economaki sneaks in a word with Dave before his qual run while Mickey Thompson & Dan Gurney look on.
+Broadcaster Chris Economaki sneaks in a word with Dave before his qual run.
+Mickey Thompson & Dan Gurney look on.
+(Dave Freidman)